In What Language Were the Synoptic Gospels Written?

 Staff Writer

-Caleb holds a two year certificate from TR-Institute and has taken classes at Souther Baptist Theological Seminary.
+Caleb holds a two year certificate from TR-Institute and has taken classes at Southern Baptist Theological Seminary.
 He has published commentaries on the book of Acts and Colossians and has been the co-host of Messiah Matters since its inception in 2012.